-Honeywell CP-6 documentation consists of two elements: the CP-6 manual set and CP-6 on-line documentation.
+Bull CP-6 documentation consists of two elements: the CP-6 manual set and CP-6 on-line documentation.

-THE CP-6 MANUAL SET
+The CP-6 Manual Set

 The CP-6 manual library consists of a complete set of manuals that fully documents CP-6 software for the user.
-Figure 5-1 illustrates the CP-6 manual set, which is designed to meet the needs of different kinds of users working in each of the CP-6 environments.
+The CP-6 manual set is designed to meet the needs of different kinds of users working in each of the CP-6 environments.